 Research, consultation and field work completed for this report found that 5150 Ninth Line did not possesses potential cultural heritage value or interest.
 5104 Ninth Line is a listed property on the City of Mississauga's Municipal Register of Property of Cultural Heritage Value or Interest.
 Following consultation, historical research, field survey and evaluation against the criteria set out in O. Reg.
 9/06 of the OHA, the property at 5104 Ninth Line was not found to possess CHVI.
 Although the property was not found to meet the criteria of O. Reg.
-9/06, it is an historic farmhouse, as such development considerations sympathetic to the existing historic fabric have been suggested.

-As outlined in Section 8.0, the proposed development will have indirect impacts on the adjacent heritage property.
-The development entails the demolition and removal of the existing dwelling and outbuildings at 5150 Ninth Line and the construction of approximately 119 condominium units in medium-density residential buildings to be located along the south side of Ninth Line.
+9/06, it is an historic farmhouse, as such development considerations sympathetic to the existing historic fabric have been suggested. and outbuildings at 5150 Ninth Line and the construction of approximately 178 condominium units in medium-density residential buildings to be located along the south side of Ninth Line.
 The proposed buildings are all attached homes including dual frontage towns, front load towns, and back-to-back townhouses (village homes).